-The data I hold on Mailchimp subscribers is limited to:
+The data we hold about Mailchimp subscribers is limited to:

-- An automatic “star” rating based on your rates of opening and clicking on links within those emails.
+- An automatic 1-5 “star” rating based on your rates of opening and clicking on links within those emails.

-- Which emails you’ve received and whether you opened them.
+- Which emails you have received and whether they were opened

-- Your usual email client i.e. gmail or iphone
+- Your usual email client i.e. Google/gmail or iPhone/Apple Mail.

-- Occasionally, a geographic location (typically it’s a server location several miles from where you live or log on to the internet)
+- Occasionally, a geographic location (typically a server located within several miles of where you use the internet)

-- Occasionally, your name and surname, if you signed up via an older sign-up form 3-4 years ago
+- Occasionally, your name and surname – if you signed up via a much older sign-up form from 2014 or earlier

-- Occasionally, your avatar picture if you use a universal one such as Gravatar
+- Occasionally, your avatar picture if you use a service such as “Gravatar”

-The data I hold on anyone commenting on the site is limited to:
+Data we hold on readers leaving comments on the site is limited to: